Our Handbook

 Don’t forget the positive.
 Identify things you like and appreciate.
 In feedback sessions, it often helps to start with the positive.

 Read up on how others do it.
-Liz Lerman’s critical response process and Pixar’s Plussing describe specific techniques that can guide constructive feedback.
+Liz Lerman’s critical response process describes specific techniques that can guide constructive feedback.

 Guidelines for Internal Communication - The Online Edition